yaya2devops/cloudblog/cl6capiny00cmfvnv9wwv9q1y.md

-# Cloud Security | Sentinel And Defender
+# On board to Sentinel And Defender

-# Microsoft Sentinel

 # Why Sentinel